 With that part done, you can close the Project Settings panel by clicking the red button at the top right, and proceed to Sign In.
 Simply click on the SineSpace menu and choose Sign In.

 That will bring up the Space Upload Settings in your Inspector panel.

 This last step should be a piece of cake.
 Enter the same username (or email address) and password that you used up above when you successfully logged into the Preview Server.
 Since you already created your account and made sure it was active, you should just log right in and there shouldn’t be any surprises.
 Once you log in, your Unity Editor is connected to your Creator account, and everything you upload will be properly assigned to you.

-Well, that’s it for this tutorial, anyway.
+Well, that’s it for this tutorial on getting started with Unity and SineSpace, anyway.
 You now have the software and utilities installed on your computer to get started in Unity and SineSpace.
 You can now use the Unity Editor to prepare and upload your creations to the SineSpace servers.
 Check the SineSpace Youtube channel for tutorials on a wide range of content, and watch this space for additional tutorials in the future!

-If you have questions or comments, please post in the comments below!
+Do you have questions or comments?
+Please post in the comments below.
 If you want personal help or private training, please see this post.
 Good luck with your projects!